Sxip/netify.js/README.md

 ### Protocol

+**Netify** comes with the follow premade protocols.

+* Delimiter
+  Used for delimiter based data

+* Null
+  Used for data ending with `\x00`

-**Netify** comes with premade protocols however, you have the option to extend the protocol `base` class and create your own protocol to fit your needs.
+If the premade procols do not fit your needs, you have the option to extend the protocol `Base` class and create your own protocol to fit your needs.

 **Example** - Creating your own protocol class